uptonking/note4yaoo/lib-db-datalog-community.md

 - ## 👉🏻 [Postgres as a graph database | Hacker News](https://news.ycombinator.com/item?id=35386948)
 - I designed and maintain several graph benchmarks in the Linked Data Benchmark Council, including workloads aimed for databases.
 We make no restrictions on implementations, they can any query language like Cypher, SQL, etc.
-  - In our last benchmark aimed at analytical systems [2], we found that SQL queries using WITH RECURSIVE can work for expressing reachability and even weighted shortest path queries.
-However, formulating an efficient algorithm yields very complex SQL queries [3] and their execution requires a system with a sophisticated optimizer such as Umbra developed at TU Munich [4].
+  - In our last benchmark aimed at analytical systems, we found that SQL queries using WITH RECURSIVE can work for expressing reachability and even weighted shortest path queries.
+However, formulating an efficient algorithm yields very complex SQL queries and their execution requires a system with a sophisticated optimizer such as Umbra developed at TU Munich.
 Industry SQL systems are not yet at this level but they may attain that sometime in the future.
   - **Another direction to include graph queries in SQL is the upcoming SQL/PGQ (Property Graph Queries) extension**.
 I'm involved in a project at CWI Amsterdam to incorporate this language into DuckDB [5].
+- This same technique - WITH RECURSIVE - is also supported by SQLite.

+- Take a look at RDFox, unlike postgres where you can only derive a column from another column once, you can't derive a column from a derived column, RDFox can derive unlimited columns or even objects through rules incrementally.
+Kind of like unlimited chaining of materialized views

+- I do love PostgreSQL, and I often reach for this approach when working with hierarchical data, but a word of warning: Recursive queries will not scale to handle _very_ large edge tables.
+The recursive query will always consider _all_ edges, even when the outer query seeks only a single node's relationships.
+The solution is to build and index denormalized n-th order relationship tables.

+- I've since worked on SpiceDB which scales much better by taking the traditional design approach for graph databases and **only treating Postgres as triple-store**.
+IME, there's no short-cut: if you need a graph, you probably want to use a database optimized for graph access patterns.
+Most general-purpose graph databases are full of optimizations for common traversals that are uncommon operations in relation databases.

+- Postgres is powerful.
+I've implemented graph DB, mapreduce, huge sparse matrix math (which was cool), and ofc a KV store with it.
+With actual performance benefits over the alternatives.
+It's not very ergonomic for those, but it works.
+  - That said, I've had so many jobs where the team decides to fit our whole data model into a fully recursive graph, and it's been a huge mistake every time regardless of whether they use Postgres or a dedicated graph DB.
+  - **Just because you can do it (you always can!) doesn't mean you should**.
+  - Start with just a traditional n-hierarchy schema and only look at modeling things as a graph if you're sure it's necessary.
+Usually it's not.
+Sometimes you'll have a mostly non-graph schema with a couple of graph tables for the things that really need that.

 -
 -